sparkflows/sparkflows-docs/docs/user-guide/quick-start/4-create-workflow.rst

 Save Workflow
 =================

-Once your pipeline of processors are built, save the workflow by clicking on the ``Save`` button.
+Once your pipeline of processors is built, save the workflow by clicking on the ``Save`` button.

 Each time the workflow is saved, a new version of the workflow is created.